 Revenue recognition for funeral plans - the Group adopted the new accounting standard for revenue recognition in 2018 and at that time we applied a judgement that the revenue to be recognised for a funeral plan was variable and so changed over time.
 When a customer takes out a plan, the monies are invested in whole of life insurance policies whose value changes over time until redemption.
 The key judgement we took was that on redemption of a policy, the monies received from the policy was 'consideration' receivable for the funeral.
 Therefore, investment gains from the policy were deferred on the balance sheet and only recognised as revenue at the point the funeral was performed.
 Our auditors disagreed with this judgement and qualified their 2019 audit opinion on that basis, with the view that the fair value investment gains do not represent variable consideration because they are not payments from the customer for the future provision of a funeral.
 Instead, their view was that investment gains should be reflected in the consolidated income statement as they arise in accordance with IFRS 9.
-Consequently, because payments are received in advance of the delivery of a funeral then a financing transaction is recognised, such that the payments received from the customer are accreted by a rate which reflects a financing rate between the Group and the customer.
+Consequently, because payments are received by a rate which reflects a financing rate between the Group and the customer.
 We were also subsequently advised by the Financial Reporting Council's (FRC) Corporate Reporting Review team that our 2019 accounts were subject to review including specific reference to our accounting for funeral plans.

 During the second half of 2020 and following discussions with the FRC and our auditors we reflected on this matter and we agreed to change the judgement we apply in 2020.
 Any investment gains and losses from our whole of life insurance policies are now measured at fair value through our income statement in accordance with IFRS 9 rather than being deferred on the balance sheet until the funeral is performed.
 Previously we considered revenue to be the amounts received on redemption of a whole of life insurance policy, and this was considered to be variable consideration as the value changed over time according to the value of the underlying policy.
 We now consider revenue to be the amounts we receive from the customer in accordance with IFRS 15 rather than from the redemption of the whole of life insurance policy.
 Hence there is no variable consideration.
-Under this policy, payments are received from the customer in advance of a funeral being performed and so we recognise an effective interest charge on the monies received from a customer in each year until the plan is redeemed at which point the revenue is recognised as the total of the monies received from the customer in each year on list or losses arising from movements in the fair value of funeral plan investments are now recognised within our finance income or finance costs each year.
+Under this policy, payments are received from the customer in advance of a funeral being performed and so we recognise an effective interest charge on the monies received from a customer in each year until the plan is redeemed at which point the revenue is recognised as the total of the monies received from the customer and the interest charged.
+The gains or losses arising from movements in the fair value of funeral plan investments are now recognised within our finance income or finance costs each year.